omg-24/omg-24/README.md

 # 👋 Hello, I'm Om Gaurav

-🎓 B.Tech Computer Science student
+🎓 B.Tech Computer Science student(IIITV)
 💡 Problem-solver with a strong interest in **DSA and Machine Learning**

 ---